twinfoundation/framework/packages/schema/docs/reference/interfaces/IDataTypeHandler.md

 # Interface: IDataTypeHandler

-Interface describing a service which can handle a specific data type.
+Interface describing a type which can handle a specific data type.

 ## Properties